sabiland/CGFloatGenericRotator/README.md

 # CGFloatGenericRotator - iOS (Swift)

-I use this rotator in many of my Apps for generating/rotating/scrolling random CGFloat values **between** min-max.
+I use this rotator/scroller in many of my Apps for generating/rotating/scrolling random CGFloat values **between** min-max.
+This will be useful for you if you really need many random values between min-max.

 Files